- J.D., Yale Law School, 1999

 - B.A., Yale University, 1994

-Matthew C. Waxman is the Liviu Librescu Professor of Law and the faculty chair of the Roger Hertog Program on Law and National Security.
+Matthew C. Waxman is the Liviu Librescu Professor of Law and the faculty chair of the National Security Law Program.

 Waxman is an expert in national security law and international law, including issues related to executive power; international human rights and constitutional rights; military force and armed conflict; and terrorism.
 He clerked for Supreme Court Justice David H. Souter and Judge Joel M. Flaum of the 7th U.S. Circuit Court of Appeals.